jchinyou/awsnetworkshop/website/content/20-introduction/80-definitions.md

 **Key Definitions**

-- **attachment** — You can attach a VPC or VPN connection to an AWS Transit Gateway.
+- **attachment** — You can attach a VPC, Direct Connect Gateway or Site-to-Site VPN connection to an AWS Transit Gateway.

 - **transit gateway route table** — A Transit Gateway has a default route table and can optionally have additional route tables.
 A route table includes dynamic and static routes that decide the next hop based on the destination IP address of the packet.
 The target of these routes could be a VPC or a VPN connection.
 By default, the VPCs and VPN connections that you attach to a Transit Gateway are associated with the default Transit Gateway route table.